garkey/xstate-lwc-app/chart-create-lwc-app/README.md

 ## Proxy of CAMS Server for Local Development

 There is proxy server to run agains the CAMS server to make requeests.
 You must first retrieve a valid bearer token, and submit it to the command line.
 Ie, `npm run watch:proxy <bearer token>`.
+Then revisit CAMS API at localhost:3008.
+Eg, `http://localhost:3008/api/assets/124401`

 ## For Focused View Development